MENU

 Posted in Domestic Violence on January 17, 2019

 Fights between significant others are common.
 However, some domestic disputes can turn violent and abusive.
-In these situations, calling the police to home is necessary to protect a person’s life and the lives of his or her children.
-Unfortunately, some people can misuse police services for domestic violence.
-If you have been accused of domestic… read more
+In these situations, calling the police to home is necessary to protect a person’s life and the lives of his… read more

 10 Odd Laws in Arizona You Should Know